 I use a horizontal backcast then up and over vertically (oval cast, Gebertsroither´s cast, Belgian cast) in a continuous motion.
 Baz’s client tried it and lo and behold he was double handing it with casts 60-80′ no problem.
-Several other and some rank beginners have tried and my conclusion is that I can teach just about anyone to cast over 60′ with this technique in one hour.
-Let’s face it most casters will not practice to get their casts one handed up to the 100′ wall.
-Short casts and salt water are mutually exclusive – with this setup the odds are much better and fly fishermen can start to enjoy salt water fly fishing and catch fish instead of the imaginary salt water fly fishing.
+Several other and some rank beginners have tried, and my conclusion is that I can teach just about anyone to cast over 60′ with this technique in one hour.
+Let’s face it most casters will not practice getting their casts one-handed up to the 100′ wall.
+Short casts and saltwater are mutually exclusive – with this setup, the odds are much better and fly fishermen can start to enjoy saltwater fly fishing and catch fish instead of the imaginary saltwater fly fishing.

-These rods are marketed as Switch rods meaning you can cast them with one hand or you can use a two handed technique i.e. switch from one handed to two handed.
-They are ok to cast one handed up to 11´ if longer it becomes difficult.
-Optimal length is from 9-11´.
-If you plan to use one from a boat go short.
+These rods are marketed as Switch rods meaning you can cast them with one hand, or you can use a two handed technique i.e. switch from one-handed to two-handed.
+They are ok to cast one-handed up to 11´ if longer it becomes difficult.
+The optimal length is from 9-11´.
+If you plan to use one from a boat, go short.
 It will be easier to land the fish.
-Two handed rods are often called Spey rods which is really a casting technique.
-It much clearer to just call them one handed or two handed rods.
+Two-handed rods are often called Spey rods which is really a casting technique.
+It much clearer to just call them one-handed, or two-handed rods.

 Here is a link to the Spey line weights and # rating.
 The same link takes you to the overhead line weights and # ratings.